sakinamammad/Urban-Heat-Technical-Manual/docs/methodology.md

 # Methodology and Replication Instructions

-## Step 0: Establishing spatial units for intervention
+## Step 0: Extracting and Preparing Input Data

 ...your Step 0 text...